ucsb-cs156/w22/_lectures/lect14.md

   - Work as a team/mob (see below\* for some hints on how to do this effectively.)
   - Work in pairs
   - Work as individuals
-* In addition to the team breakout rooms, there are extra breakout rooms available on a first-come/first-served basis.
+* In addition to the team breakout rooms, there are extra breakout rooms available on a first-come/first-served basis; scroll down to find them.

 <img alt="extra breakout rooms" src="https://user-images.githubusercontent.com/1119017/152851723-269f09b4-c7c5-4fed-83d5-c6b479bfcb47.png" width="200" />